Addiction and Psychotherapy

 The psychological work that sobriety requires

 Recovery requires addressing what the addiction was doing.
-Every addiction serves a function — it manages an internal state that the person could not manage otherwise.
-Understanding that function — specifically, not in the abstract — is the beginning of building something to replace it.
+Every addiction serves a function.
+It manages an internal state that the person could not manage otherwise.
+Understanding that function (specifically, not in the abstract) is the beginning of building something to replace it.

 This is psychotherapy.
 It requires a trained clinician, a regular therapeutic relationship, and time.
-I offer intensive bespoke outpatient treatment as an alternative to residential rehab for many clients — the same depth of clinical work, while the person remains in their life.
+I offer intensive bespoke outpatient treatment as an alternative to residential rehab for many clients, the same depth of clinical work, while the person remains in their life.